MarcinGS/RiversFrontend/README.md

 ## Project launching (EN)
 Before launching, you need to have ***Node.js*** and ***Angular CLI*** installed on the machine to run the project.

-Run `npm install` for install all dependencies.
-After that run `npm start`, it's run application with settings from `proxy.config.json` file.
-Navigate to `http://localhost:4200/`.
+Type and run the `npm install` command to install all the necessary dependencies.
+Then type `npm start`.
+This command will start the application with the settings from the `proxy.config.json` file.
+Go to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Uruchomienie projektu (PL)
-Przed uruchomieniem musisz mieć zainstalowane ***Node.js*** oraz ***Angular CLI*** aby uruchomić projekt.
+W celu uruchomia projekt musisz posiadać zainstalowane oprogramowanie ***Node.js*** oraz ***Angular CLI*** .

 Wpisz i uruchom komende `npm install` aby zainstalować wszystkie potrzebne zależności.
 Następnie wpisz `npm start`.
-Komenda ta uruchomi aplikację z ustawieniami z plikieu `proxy.config.json`.
+Komenda ta uruchomi aplikację z ustawieniami z pliku `proxy.config.json`.
 Przejdź do `http://localhost:4200/`.
 Aplikacja zostanie automatycznie załadowana ponownie, jeśli zmienisz którykolwiek z plików źródłowych.

 <br>